dragonfly-science/dragonfly-website/content/news/2021-06-17-machine-learning/content.md

 “In this ‘black box’ system we don’t know what features it will generate to tell cats and dogs apart.
 But if we could look inside, there would probably be a strong correlation with what we’d use to identify a dog or cat – fur, snouts, ears – as well as other weird non-intuitive features that maybe we don’t understand.

 Kiarie explains that ‘deep learning’ is a type of machine learning.
-“Machine learning is a very rudimentary mimic of a neural network like a brain.
+“Deep learning algorithms are a very rudimentary mimic of a neural network like a brain.
 The more neurons and data you have, the better your machine learning will work – it’s like having a bigger brain and more examples to learn from.
 The ‘deep’ refers to having multiple layers of simulated neurons in an artificial neural network.

 The ethical concerns around bias in machine learning are something that Kiarie is aware of, particularly in the ways it has been used by media and social media recently.